Throughout this blog and at other gardening sites, we often refer to a plant’s “hardiness zone”. Find your location on the map to identify your zone.

 The USDA Plant Hardiness Zone On the Label

-Most vegetables, greens, annual flowers, and herbs are rated “cool season” or “warm or main season” plants.
+Most vegetables, greens, annual flowers, and herbs are rated “cool season” or “warm (or main) season” plants.
 They are not generally assigned USDA plant hardiness zone numbers on their labels.
 Check with your local agricultural extension office for a planting timetable.

-Parsley and cilantro, pansies and violas, kale and green onions are considered cool tolerant.
-And some will tolerate warm temperatures as well.
 But basil, zinnias, and bell peppers are warm season plants and cannot tolerate frost or prolonged exposure to temperatures below 50°F. Depending on your climate zone, you’ll be able to grow tender sweet basil outdoors beginning somewhere between February and June.

 Each tree, shrub, and perennial is given a zone number, an indication of how much cold it can tolerate in winter.
 A plant’s zone rating signifies the likelihood of its survival after an average winter.
 Some plants also are assigned heat zone ratings, which is helpful in hot climates.